 By the time you complete the academic and internship requirements for your Environmental Studies & Policy degree, you will be able to:

-- Communicate – Demonstrate the communication skills needed to guide policy in ways which will foster sustainable practices.
-This includes interpersonal, written and oral communication as well as skills in conflict management.
+- Communicate – Demonstrate the communication skills needed to guide policy in ways that will foster sustainable practices.
+This includes interpersonal, written, and oral communication as well as skills in conflict management.

-- Describe and compare governmental and systematic impacts – For the U.S., describe the processes of selecting those who represent us at the local, state and federal levels of government and the major institutions and agencies—governmental or otherwise—involved in environmental policy decision making.
-Describe the international major political and economic systems, cultural, economic and environmental aspects of "globalism" and "privatization."
+- Describe and compare governmental and systematic impacts – For the United States, describe the processes of selecting those who represent us at the local, state, and federal levels of government and the major institutions and agencies—governmental or otherwise—involved in environmental policy decision making.
+Describe the international major political and economic systems, cultural, economic, and environmental aspects of "globalism" and "privatization."

-- Develop policy in an interdisciplinary context—Describe some of the major sociological, psychological, theological, economic and cultural considerations that separate us in the way we view environmental issues.
-Develop and defend environmental policy choices for business, industry, government and non-governmental institutions in the U.S. or elsewhere.
+- Develop policy in an interdisciplinary context – Understand some of the major sociological, psychological, theological, economic, and cultural considerations that separate us in the way we view environmental issues.
+Develop and defend environmental policy choices for business, industry, government, and nongovernmental institutions in the United States or elsewhere.